FlipsideCrypto/avalanche-models/models/doc_descriptions/traces/avax_traces_value.md

 {% docs avax_traces_value %}

-The amount of ETH transferred in this trace.
+The amount of AVAX transferred in this trace.

 {% enddocs %}